posted on January 13, 2022

-This couple will receive one year of intensive French language study in a French-speaking environment.
+This couple will receive one year of French language study in a French-speaking environment.
 They will follow this with field-based language and culture-acquisition in the language of the unreached people group.
-They will have a dedicated period of time to become competent in the local language in order to enhance their ministry and ability to impact Guinea with the Gospel.
+Both spouses are expected to learn this local language and will have a dedicated period of time to develop competency in the language in order to facilitate their ministry and their ability to impact Guinea with the gospel.

 Expectations for Spouse: